 MDS: A New Web Tool for Precision Diagnostic and Treatment Decisions

-MSK computational oncologist Elli Papaemmanuil, PhD, has been leading a global effort to improve diagnosis and treatment decisions for patients with MDS in collaboration with the International Working Group for the Prognosis of MDS.
+MSK computational oncologist Elli Papaemmanouil, PhD, has been leading a global effort to improve diagnosis and treatment decisions for patients with MDS in collaboration with the International Working Group for the Prognosis of MDS.
 The group developed a new risk stratification system, called the International Prognostic Scoring System-M (IPSS-M), based on a global data set of clinical, cytogenetic, and genetic data from almost 3,000 MDS patients.
-This work was led by Elsa Bernard, PhD, a postdoctoral fellow in the Elli Papaemmanuil Lab and lead author of the study.
+This work was led by Elsa Bernard, PhD, a postdoctoral fellow in the Elli Papaemmanouil Lab and lead author of the study.

 The IPSS-M enables physicians to tailor diagnostic and treatment decisions by considering each patient’s clinical and genetic findings.
 To enable its adoption, the team developed a web-based version and a mobile app version of the IPSS-M Risk Calculator, which have been essential to its global dissemination and shared details in a poster presentation at AACR.